Sally Ann Howes: Chitty Chitty Bang Bang

 In 1968, Howes appeared in the children's film Chitty Chitty Bang Bang, starring as Truly Scrumptious, the beautiful aristocratic daughter of a confectionery magnate.
-For this leading role, she was paid £44,939 ($1,133,323 in 2021 terms), whereas her male co-star Dick Van Dyke's fee was £615,425 ($15,520,489 in 2021 terms).
-At the time, Van Dyke was a major box office draw, having starred in Mary Poppins (1964).

 At her audition for this role, Howes was asked if she could dance.
-Her father had taught her to always say yes if a director asks if you can do something, and then if you can't do it, learn very quickly how to.
+Her father had taught her to always say "yes" if a director asks if you can do something, and then if you can't do it, learn very quickly how to.
 She had a crash course in dancing lessons before filming a dance as a wooden doll.
-She found that 150 extras were watching her film this scene, and somehow she managed to complete it in one take.
+150 extras watched her film this scene, which completed in one take.

 Later career

 Television

 Chitty Chitty Bang Bang did not, however, restart Howes' film career or launch a career for her in episodic television despite several guest-starring roles in Mission: Impossible, Marcus Welby, M.D., Branigan, and The Men From Shiloh.
 Even the pilot Prudence and the Chief, which was a spoof on The King and I, did not get picked up as a TV series.
 In addition, film musicals were now failing at the box office, and that avenue was closed to her.
 As a result, she returned almost exclusively to the stage, appearing in only a few more films and television productions.

 "I would have liked a film career, but I didn't pursue it – I just loved connecting with an audience," said Howes.
 "The theatre is a drug.
 The problem is that to be remembered, you have to do films."